yuanfayang/heritrix/heritrix/src/cc/README.txt

 Set up the 'override.properties' file making it point into $CCBUILDDIR and then 'chmod u+x build.sh' and then './build.sh war' under the cruisecontrol reporting/jsp dir.
 Make sure the build completes.
-I deployed the generated war under a jetty instance.
-I downloaded jetty, copied it into place, played w/ settings under the jetty etc/ dir (jetty.xml) and then did 'java -Djetty.port=8080 -jar start.jar' under the jetty dir (Note, our crawl?? machines only allow web access on port 8080).
+I deployed the generated war under a tomcat instance.
+The web.xml used in the cruisecontrol.war is checked in here for comparisons sake.

 + Run cruisecontrol.
 See the start.sh in this directory for sample.
 It sets up all environment variables and configuration including a custom